 The Friends of the Child Camp offers fun and excitement for your children in the Pepé Family Fun Park, while for older generations there are sports and other facilities in the camp itself and nearby.

 Over 250 km of footpaths across the island of Lošinj are perfect for nature enthusiasts looking for adventure, but for those seeking relaxation as well.

-Trails along the sea are called ‘lungomare’ and vary when it comes to difficulty level.
-The most popular trails are the winding paths which follow the coast to the bay.
+Trails along the sea are called ‘lungomare’ and vary when it comes to the difficulty level.
+The most popular trails are the winding paths that follow the coast to the bay.